Ángel Barajas

-Ángel Gabriel Barajas Vivas (born August 12, 2006) is a Colombian artistic gymnast.
+Ángel Gabriel Barajas Vivas (born 12 August 2006) is a Colombian artistic gymnast.
 He is the first Colombian gymnast to win an Olympic medal, earning a silver medal on the horizontal bar at the 2024 Olympic Games.
 Barajas is also the 2022 South American Youth Games champion and the 2023 Junior World all-around silver medalist.

 Early life

 Barajas was born in Cúcuta, Norte de Santander, to Angélica María Vivas and Wilson Barajas.
 He has two older siblings.
 His father left the family when Barajas was six years old.

-He attends the Church of God Ministry of Jesus Christ International.
+Gymnastics career

 When Barajas was three years old, he began imitating Sportacus, a character from the Icelandic television show LazyTown, who performed flashy handstands and backflips on the show.

-Junior gymnastics career

-Barajas began gymnastics training when he was five years old, at a local club in Cúcuta.
+He began gymnastics training when he was five years old, at a local club in Cúcuta.
 His older brother, Jeisson, worked two jobs to pay for Barajas' gymnastics training.

 Since 2018, Barajas has been training with the Norte de Santander Gymnastics League alongside gymnasts like Jossimar Calvo.
 In 2019 Barajas joined the Colombian Sports Ministry's Athletic Excellence program, which paid him a monthly salary.